Why Are Printed Circuit Boards Usually Green In Color?

 The green in most green soldermask oils comes from chlorine.
 Chlorine, along with Bromine, which is found in PCB substrates, are halogens which have a severely detrimental impact on health and the environment if disposed of inappropriately.
 Halogen free soldermask oils and substrates are available.
 For halogen free solder mask, you could just switch to another color.

 3. Bulk = Cheap

 Solder mask is typically applied using silkscreen techniques.
 A large blob of oil is dragged across a screen mesh with the circuit board underneath.
 The circuit board is removed for curing, and the next board goes under the mesh.
 But hey, hold on, I want another solder mask color.
 Well, then you have to remove the excess solder mask oil and wash the silkscreen before applying the new color.
 Otherwise, a silkscreen station is needed for each color.
 Furthermore, for white or lighter solder mask shades, you’ll also need another station for the black silkscreen ink.
-Then, if you find that one color is not particularly popular, the chemicals will be wasted and efficiency will be impaired.
+The oils also don’t keep for very long.
+If you find that one color is not particularly popular, the chemicals will be wasted and efficiency will be impaired.

 Not to mention, developing a new solder mask oil that performs well as an electrical insulator, applies and adheres evenly, cures well and looks visually appealing is not a simple process.
 As such, expect to pay a premium for special requests like matte beige.

 So there are many reasons to love and not to love green.
 Which do you like best and why?
 Join our ongoing poll to pick your favorite below.
 Seeed Fusion’s PCB fabrication service offers a good range of solder mask colors to suit your prototyping palette from deep-sea blue, Ferrari red, sunshine yellow, slick black, pure white and of course good ol’ green and at no extra cost.